The Powerpuff Girls (franchise)

-The Powerpuff Girls is an American animated television series and media franchise created by animator Craig McCracken and produced by Hanna-Barbera (later Cartoon Network Studios).
-The series centers on Blossom, Bubbles, and Buttercup, three genetically engineered little girls with superpowers.
-The girls live in the fictional city of Townsville with their father and creator, the scientist Professor Drake Utonium, where-in they are frequently called upon by the city's mayor in order to help fight criminals and other enemies using their powers.
+The Powerpuff Girls is an American animated media franchise created by animator Craig McCracken and produced by Hanna-Barbera (later Cartoon Network Studios).
+The franchise originated on the cartoon short Whoopass Stew! in 1992 and centers on Blossom, Bubbles, and Buttercup, three genetically engineered little girls with superpowers.
+They live in the fictional city of Townsville with their father and creator, the scientist Professor Utonium, where-in they are frequently called upon by the city's mayor in order to help fight criminals and other enemies using their powers.

-The Powerpuff Girls franchise has received widespread critical acclaim, winning two Emmy Awards and two Annie Awards.
-It consists primarily of four television series and one film, the latter of which aired between November 1998 and March 2005.
-Spanning twenty-three years, it is Cartoon Network's longest-running franchise to date.
-There is also The Powerpuff Girls toy line manufactured by Trendmasters for the first two series and Spin Master for the 2016 reboot.
+The Powerpuff Girls is a multimedia franchise trademarked by The Cartoon Network, Inc. It began with the television series that aired between November 1998 and March 2005, later spawning a film in 2002, an anime adaptation in 2006, a reboot in 2016 and the upcoming second reboot.
+Spanning 33 years, it is Cartoon Network's longest existing franchise to date.
+There is also The Powerpuff Girls toy line manufactured by Trendmasters for the first two series and Spin Master for the 2014 reboot.

 Three 44-minute specials based on the series have been released: The Powerpuff Girls: Twas the Fight Before Christmas, The Powerpuff Girls Rule!!!, and Powerpuff Girls: Dance Pantsed, while a crossover with Teen Titans Go! and the 2016 series was also developed.

 Television series

 The Powerpuff Girls (1998–2005)

 Craig McCracken originally developed The Powerpuff Girls in 1992 as a cartoon short entitled Whoopass Stew! while in his second year at CalArts.
 The series made its official debut as a Cartoon Cartoon on November 18, 1998, with the final episode airing on March 25, 2005.
-The series centers on Blossom, Bubbles, and Buttercup, three kindergarten-aged girls with superpowers.
+The series centers on Blossom, Bubbles and Buttercup, three kindergarten-aged girls with superpowers.
 The girls all live in the fictional city of Townsville with their father and creator, a scientist named Professor Utonium, and are frequently called upon by the city's mayor to help fight nearby criminals and other enemies using their powers.